tanakh/Peggy/tutorial.md

 It can parse any String-like sequence by passed parser.

+## Generate Quasi-Quoter

+Peggy can generate user defined quasi-quoter easily.

+    module Nums (numsqq) where

+    genParser [("numsqq", "nums")] [peggy|
+    nums :: [Int]
+      = num*
+    num ::: Int
+      = [0-9]+ { read $1 }
+    |]

+First argument of genParser is a list of pair, qqname and top-nonterminal.
+In above example, a quasi-quoter named "numsqq" are defined.
+It generates a list of integers.
+Because of a restriction of Template Haskell, you must split definition and use of quasi-quoters.

+    {-# Language TemplateHaskell, QuasiQuotes, FlexibleContexts #-}
+    import Nums

+    main :: IO ()
+    main = print [numsqq| 1 2 3 4 5 |]

+Then, you can use it.

+    $ runhaskell Test.hs
+    [1, 2, 3, 4, 5]

 ## Learn more

 * Some example of more complex parsers are [here](example.html).